-For projects which request HOME the EP (see Section A(3)(a) below) must complete the HOME and HUD Environmental Questionnaire.
+For projects which request HOME, the EP and the Applicant (see Section A(3)(a) below) must complete the HOME and HUD Environmental Questionnaire.
 This form can be found in the Application Forms section of the Qualified Allocation Plan Documents available on the DCA website.